Get $200 off a Layla Mattress and 2 free pillows.

 Each mattress also includes a comfort layer of gel-infused memory foam.
 Like the copper infused into the Layla Hybrid’s memory foam layers, this gel is intended to dissipate body heat and help the mattress sleep cool.
 A high-density polyfoam transitional layer reinforces the memory foam and prevents sleepers from sinking too deeply.

 Both DreamCloud mattresses include support cores of individually pocketed coils bolstered with high-density base polyfoam.
 The coil systems are zoned to create more reinforcement along the perimeter.
-However, you may notice more sinkage on DreamCloud models due to their softer Euro-top components.

 The DreamCloud and DreamCloud Premier are encased in cashmere-blend covers.
 Cashmere is a highly breathable material that also wicks moisture away from your body.
 The DreamCloud measures 14 inches thick and the DreamCloud Premier measures 15 inches thick; both are considered high-profile models.

 How much you pay for a new mattress will depend on several factors.
 Mattress type is one example, as certain materials and designs drive up the bed’s price-point more than others.
 The average hybrid model costs between $1,600 and $2,200 in a queen size, which is a mid-level price range compared to other mattress types.
 Size is also important, since smaller sizes typically cost hundreds – if not thousands – of dollars less than larger sizes.
 Additionally, buying a mattress online will typically save you some money because web-based brands do not face the same overhead costs as brick-and-mortar mattress stores.